 3) Reliability: The audience must have confidence in the sender of the information to consider the message credible.
 This is done by building a good reputation and trustworthiness in the eyes of the receiver.

 4) Speed: The process of business communication cannot afford to be time-consuming.
-For effective communication in a commercial organization, good communication systems are established to ensure the prompt delivery of messages.
+For effective communication in a commercial organization, good communication systems and business communication software are established to ensure the prompt delivery of messages.

 5) Relevance of content: The receiver should be able to relate to the message and find it compatible with their viewpoints.
 This helps in increasing the likelihood of them responding favorably.

 6) Accuracy: The accuracy of information is vital to the credibility of a business communication topic.
 The source must ensure only relevant and factual data is included in the message.

 7) Complete information: Incomplete information causes delays in decision-making and doubts in the mind of the receiver.
 The sender must ensure the information transmitted is complete and answer all relevant questions.

 8) Capability: The very nature of communication is to deliver a message and be understood by the receiver.
 The sender must consider the intellectual level, reading ability, and capability of the audience.

 9) Secrecy: An important principle of effective business communication is to preserve the integrity of confidential information.
 It must be ensured there are no leaks of information.